shreyabirthare/public_lab2/README.md

 ### Team Members

 List the names of the group members here.
-You can replace this readme file with your own documention, in which case, please list the names of all team members at the top of the readme.
+You can replace this readme file with your own documentation, in which case, please list the names of all team members at the top of the readme.

 ## Goals and Learning Outcomes

-This lab has the following learning outcomes with regards to concepts covered in class.
+This lab has the following learning outcomes with regard to concepts covered in class.
 1. Design distributed server applications using a multi-tier architecture and microservices.
 2. Design virtualized applications.
-3. Design interfaces for web application.
+3. Design interfaces for web applications.

-The lab also has the following learning outcomes with regards to practice and modern technologies.
+The lab also has the following learning outcomes with regard to practice and modern technologies.
 1. Learn how to implement a REST API server.
 2. Learn to measure the performance of a distributed application.
-3. Learn how to use Docker to containerize your micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.
+3. Learn how to use Docker to containerize your micro-service and learn to manage an application consisting of multiple containers using Docker Compose.
 4. Learn how to test a distributed application.